HenrydeB/Rustqlite/README.md

 ### INSERT INTO
 An **INSERT INTO** statement targets a table to insert a new row into.
 There are two forms of this statement, one where you define the target columns and values, and another where you define just the values.
-If you decide to only insert values without target columns, it is expected that you  are inserting values for all columns.
+If you decide to only insert values without target columns, it is expected that you  are inserting values for all columns and in order.
 ```SQL
 INSERT INTO <table_name> (col1, col2, col3) VALUES (val1, val2, val3);
 # or